Ercolano: 19th to 20th centuries

-Together with the construction of the first Italian railway in 1839, some industrial facilities were established along the coast (glassworks, tanneries, train wagons, etc.) that altered the previous landscape.
-Nevertheless, Resina remained an agricultural town, celebrated for its fruit and healthy air and was the well-known destination for the visits to the underground Theatre of Herculaneum and the ascension to the crater of Mount Vesuvius.
+The area changed following the construction of the first Italian railway in 1839 and the establishment of industrial facilities such as glassworks and tanneries along the coast.
+Nevertheless, Resina remained an agricultural town, known for its fruit and healthy air, and it was famous as a tourist destination with visits to the underground Theatre of Herculaneum and ascents to the crater of Mount Vesuvius.

-In 1845 the Real Osservatorio Vesuviano (Royal Vesuvius Observatory) was inaugurated, the first in the world.
+In 1845 the Royal Vesuvius Observatory (Real Osservatorio Vesuviano) was opened, the oldest volcanology institute in the world.

-In 1863 the local artist Marco De Gregorio founded the School of Resina an art movement that broke with the academic painting tradition.
+In 1863 the local artist Marco de Gregorio was part of the School of Resina, an artistic movement that broke with tradition by painting in a non-academic realistic style.

 In 1865 the King of Italy Vittorio Emanuele II inaugurated the open-air excavations of Herculaneum.

-In 1880 the funicular railway on Mount Vesuvius was inaugurated, and the event inspired the world-famous Neapolitan song Funiculì, Funiculà.
+In 1880 the funicular railway on Mount Vesuvius was opened, and the event inspired the well-known Neapolitan song Funiculì, Funiculà.
 The funicular was repeatedly wrecked by volcanic eruptions and abandoned after the eruption of 1944.

-Since 1904 the Circumvesuviana railway operated from Naples to Castellammare di Stabia with a station in Resina-Pugliano, close to the Basilica of Santa Maria a Pugliano and the funicular to Mount Vesuvius.
+In 1904 the Circumvesuviana railway began running services from Naples to Castellammare di Stabia with a station in Resina-Pugliano, close to the Basilica of Santa Maria a Pugliano and the Mount Vesuvius funicular.
 In 1927 King Vittorio Emanuele III of Italy inaugurated the new entrance of the archaeological site of Herculaneum on the Miglio d’Oro, and a new street was opened some years later to join the archaeological site to the Circumvesuviana railway and funicular stations.

-The second oldest Italian motorway was opened in 1930 from Naples to Pompeii, with an exit in Resina.
+The second oldest Italian motorway was opened in 1930 from Naples to Pompeii, with an exit at Resina.

-From the second half of the 19th century to modern times, Resina has been a residential and holiday place for both aristocracy and Neapolitan middle class who lived in the celebrated villas of the Miglio d’Oro or modern ones such as Villa Battista, an elegant Art Nouveau building.

-Among the famous people who lived or used to frequent the town have to be mentioned: the poet and writer Gabriele D’Annunzio, the scientist Arnaldo Cantani, the former Khedive of Egypt Isma’il Pasha, who opened the Suez Canal and lived six years (1879–1885) during his exile in Villa Favorita, the Italian prime minister Antonio Salandra, the Minister for Foreign Affairs, Carlo Sforza, King Gustav VI of Sweden, amateur archaeologist.
-To these ones hundreds of artists, scholars, historians, scientists, kings, Roman popes, presidents, prime ministers, ambassadors, politicians, and other celebrities came to Resina to visit the underground theatre and the archaeological site of Herculaneum and Mount Vesuvius.
+From the second half of the 19th century until well into the 20th, Resina was a residential and holiday town for both the aristocracy and the Neapolitan middle class.
+They used the classic villas of the Miglio d’Oro as well as more modern ones such as Villa Battista, an elegant Art Nouveau building.
+Among the famous people who lived in or frequented the town are the poet and writer Gabriele D’Annunzio, the scientist Arnaldo Cantani, the former Khedive Isma'il Pasha of Egypt (who opened the Suez Canal and lived in exile in Villa Favorita for the six years 1879–1885), the Italian prime minister Antonio Salandra, the Minister for Foreign Affairs Carlo Sforza, and King Gustaf VI Adolf of Sweden who was an amateur archaeologist.
+Large numbers of other celebrities also came to Resina to visit the underground theatre and the archaeological site of Herculaneum and Mount Vesuvius.